 If there is one truth in life, it’s that we are all getting older.
 Sooner or later, our bodies will not be as productive and we may need to slow down a bit.
 Most people are inclined to wait until getting near to retirement age to start preparing for retirement; but, the best time to start getting ready for retirement is while we still expect to have an income for several years to come.
 During retirement, our most likely form of income would generally derive from money that we have saved or invested in retirement products.
 If you haven’t started saving for retirement, it may be a good idea to preparing now!
-Here are a couple of tips to help you get your retirement savings on track.
+Here are a couple of tips to help you catch up on retirement savings!

 The first step in preparing for retirement is to get rid of as much debt as you can.
 Your net worth equals your assets minus your liabilities (what you have minus what you owe).
 You will want to have a positive net worth when you retire, which means that what you own is free and clear of any debt.
 In order to do this, start by paying down as much debt as you can while you have an active income flowing in.
 This way, when you are ready to retire, you will own most of your larger purchases, like your house or your car.
 Another way to help you to enjoy your retirement is to pay off your credit card debt.
 You could start by paying off the credit cards with a higher interest rate, followed by any other cards you may have.